Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 All Contractors are required by the CCB in State of Oregon to provide potential clients with a free realistic bid within their geographical area, so you as the Homeowner can feel free to get several quotes to receive enough information and competitive prices to be able to make the best possible choice of whom to hire.

-Other Gutter Contractor's salesmen may claim to have a lower price per foot (without the advantages we offer), yet I've heard from many clients their bids had been hundreds more than mine, if not thousands?
+Other Gutter Contractor's salesmen may claim to have a lower price per foot (without the advantages we offer), yet I've heard from many Clients how their bids had been hundreds more than mine, if not thousands?
 I suppose that is very telling of what to expect of such dishonest salespersons.
-This can only mean they had falsified inflated measurements, so they can claim a lower price per foot, yet still make more money than I.
+This can only mean they had falsified and inflated your actual measurements to pad their bid, so they can claim a lower price per foot, yet still make more money than I.

 If you are just doing research for a future date, or you're a bit nervous about suffering a high-pressure sales pitch, you can go to my Latest News page to see just how easy it is to write-up an estimate for yourself.
-This will give you a good idea of what costs you can expect.
+This will give you a good idea of what costs to expect.
 More importantly it will help keep you from getting swindled by less ethical Gutter Contractors with inflated measurements if you know your numbers beforehand.
-You can also have me work-up a no pressure bid through e-mail with those measurements and a few digital photos to see if there's any complications to factor in.
+You can also have me work-up a free no pressure bid through e-mail with those measurements with a few digital photos to see if there are any complications to factor in.

 You can read more about my thoughts on Ethical Responsibility.

 The image below shows the detailed 2 part carbonless paper copy bid chart I personally designed in Adobe Pagemaker.
 It will have all your house measurements and a concise break-down of what parts are needed to do your job, as seen on the right example sheet.
+More detailed than any other bid sheet I've seen.
 No BS here.
 It comes with my standard presentation folder which consists of a 3 ring binder that has a dozen other printed sheets of information.

 Click above to look over my custom gutter bid chart in more detail.